Anansi Boys: Charlie's relationship with his mother

-Charlie's Relationship with Spider
+Charlie's relationship with Spider

 Spider is first introduced as a brother Charlie never knew he had.
-When they first met, Spider and Charlie got along great with Spider getting Charlie to break free from his ‘normal’ behavior.
+When they first met, Spider and Charlie got along great with Spider getting Charlie to break free from his 'normal' behavior.
 Then he messes up and falls for Charlie's fiancé Rosie.
-At first, Charlie is pissed at him, Spider has no boundaries and isn’t used to being told no. Charlie initially feels betrayed and angry as Spider disrupts the equilibrium of his life and they fight like brothers do, if those brothers were supernatural.
+At first, Charlie is pissed at him, Spider has no boundaries and isn't used to being told no. Charlie initially feels betrayed and angry as Spider disrupts the equilibrium of his life and they fight like brothers do, if those brothers were supernatural.
 Though in the end like every fairy tale, they end up saving each other.
 With Spider getting Rosie and Charlie finding something new with a cop named Daisy.
-Spider isn’t just his brother, it’s stated that he's a part of Charlie that was separated because he made Dunwiddy upset by breaking her ornament.
-Spider isn’t just a piece of him, "Spider represented what Charlie was to learn from his father and how his father wanted him to be."
+Spider isn't just his brother, it's stated that he's a part of Charlie that was separated because he made Dunwiddy upset by breaking her ornament.
+Spider isn't just a piece of him, "Spider represented what Charlie was to learn from his father and how his father wanted him to be."
 Spider represents Charlie's potential and wants.
 Spider showing up in his life made him realize what he really wanted, that deep down he “wanted to be like his father."
 His easy going demeanor, charisma, and self-assurance emphasize both what Charlie has rejected from his father and what he secretly longed for.
 This realization forced Charlie to reconcile with aspects of himself he had been avoiding.
 The part that was separated from him in the beginning.
 Through their conversations, Charlie finds himself forced to acknowledge that some of his father's traits—such as humor, bravery, and adaptability—are not necessarily bad, and to overcome his reluctance to embrace them.
 Spider challenges Charlie to strike a balance between his own guarded tendencies and the unbridled energy he has long rejected by acting as both a rival and a mirror to himself.
 Charlie eventually learns to incorporate these elements into his own character, creating a more complete and confident version of himself, as opposed to flatly rejecting his father.
 One example of this is the green hat Charlie is given and starts to wear at the end of the book.

 Awards and nominations

-Anansi Boys won the Locus, Mythopoeic, YALSA ALEX, and British Fantasy Awards in 2006.
+Anansi Boys won the Locus, Mythopoeic, YALSA ALEX, and August Derleth Awards in 2006.
 Despite garnering enough votes for a Hugo nomination, Gaiman declined it.